akbartus/A-Frame-Component-Mapbox/README.md

 </html>
 ```
 Please note that a-camera primitive is used with raycast and rayorigin to enable click events.
 Without them navigation buttons will not work!
+If you want to use it in VR, just attach laser pointer with raycaster showing to .clickable class.

 ### **Tech Stack**
 The project is powered by AFrame and Three.js.